Let’s think for a moment about the meaning of "Quality Assurance" in modern systems.

 E2E tests should be repeatable and stable They should run on predictable data that is imported before each test case.

-Experience shows that often QA teams try to carry out E2E tests, choosing their own technological stack, trying to automate the solution, but ultimately this solution doesn’t work as we would like it.
+Experience shows that often QA teams try to carry out E2E tests, choosing their technological stack, and trying to automate the solution, but ultimately this solution doesn’t work as we would like it.
 The process is not closely related to the development process and is rather an extension than a strict element.
 We are dealing here with a situation similar to module testing, where the process should be closely related to the development process.
 So we have to make a decision - who will be responsible for the implementation of E2E tests?
-To answer this question, we should know the structure of our organization, operating model and mindset.
+To answer this question, we should know the structure of our organization, operating model, and mindset.
 In the case of organizations where the Agile methodology is not popular, the E2E team will most likely be responsible for E2E testing and the approach to E2E testing will be very radical and will be based on testing all systems in the production line.
-If, on the other hand, our organization is based on Agile, and we develop a modern system based on the microservice model, distributed between several dozen / hundreds of components, then we certainly cannot afford to perform E2E tests at such a late production stage in isolation from our pipeline.
-Always in accordance with the left test shifting methodology, we should try to test our solution to the maximum and at the earliest possible stage of its production.
+If, on the other hand, our organization is based on Agile, and we develop a modern system based on the microservice model, distributed between several dozen/hundreds of components, then we certainly cannot afford to perform E2E tests at such a late production stage in isolation from our pipeline.
+Always following the left test shifting methodology, we should try to test our solution to the maximum and at the earliest possible stage of its production.
 More information about automation you will find on our DevOps post.